OSGeo/gdal/doc/source/drivers/raster/netcdf.rst

       :default: NO

       Whether X/Y dimensions
-      should be always considered as geospatial axis, even if the lack conventional attributes confirming it.
+      should be always considered as geospatial axis, even if they lack conventional attributes confirming it.

 -  .. config:: GDAL_NETCDF_ASSUME_LONGLAT